elixir-lang/elixir/lib/elixir/pages/getting-started/basic-types.md

 Returns the integer part of number.
 ```

 `h trunc/1` works because it is defined in the `Kernel` module.
 All functions in the `Kernel` module are automatically imported into our namespace.
-Most often you will also include the module name when looking up for documentation for a given function:
+Most often you will also include the module name when looking up the documentation for a given function:

 ```elixir
 iex> h Kernel.trunc/1